Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 You can use the ICO’s self-assessment checker to help you decide if you need to register or not.

-If you are in any doubt, contact the ICO for help.
+If you have any questions, contact the ICO for help.

 FAQs

-I haven’t received or can't find the letter, what do I do?
+I haven’t received or can't find a letter, what do I do?

-You will only receive a letter if you are a limited company and are not already registered with the ICO.
-You will not have received a letter yet if you are a sole trader or a partnership, but you may still need to register.
+You will likely only receive a letter if you are a limited company and are not already registered with the ICO.
+You may not have received a letter if you are a sole trader or a partnership, but you may still need to register.
 If you are in any doubt, contact the ICO for help.

 I hold client data on a computer, do I have to pay?